 6. Access to Premises.
-Owner shall allow Lessee access at all times to the Premises and does hereby grant to Lessee non-exclusive rights of ingress and egress through the Yard for such access to and from the Premises.
-Owner shall provide Lessee with a key to the front gate of the Yard so that Lessee shall have access to the Premises when Owner is not present at the Yard.
+LESSOR shall allow Lessee access at all times to the Premises and does hereby grant to Lessee non-exclusive rights of ingress and egress through the Yard for such access to and from the Premises.
+LESSOR shall provide Lessee with a key to the front gate of the Yard so that Lessee shall have access to the Premises when LESSOR is not present at the Yard.
+Lessee shall safeguard said key and allow no copy thereof to be made, nor allow entry to Yard by those other than Lessee’s agents, servants or employees, or others entering Premises under the express or implied invitation of Lessee (collectively hereinafter “Allowed Persons”).
+Lessee shall protect, indemnify and hold LESSOR harmless from and against any cost, expense, or loss or damage, including reasonable attorneys’ fees, to any property, real, personal or mixed, and/or injury or death to any person, caused by or arising from the act of any person other than an Allowed Person gaining access to LESSOR’s Yard or buildings from, through or by means of (1) Lessee’s Premises or (2) Lessee’s failure to keep the gate locked, or (3) the key furnished Lessee.

 7. Events of Default and Remedies.

 7.1.
 Default by Lessee.
-In the event of a default by Lessee in the payment of the Rent hereunder, or Lessee defaults in the performance of any of its other material obligations as set forth in this Lease, Owner shall notify Lessee in writing by registered mail, and Lessee shall have 30 calendar days following written notice from Owner within which to cure such default.
-In the event Lessee does not cure the default within such time period, then the rights of Lessee hereunder shall be temporarily suspended until such default has been cured, Owner shall have such further rights and remedies available to it at law or in equity, including without limitation damages sustained by Owner as a result of Lessee's default.
+In the event of a default by Lessee in the payment of the Rent hereunder, or Lessee defaults in the performance of any of its other material obligations and/or duties set forth in this Lease, including without limitation if any of Lessee's representations, or warranties prove to be incorrect or false LESSOR shall notify Lessee in writing by registered mail, and Lessee shall have Ten (10) calendar days following written notice from LESSOR within which to cure such default.
+In the event Lessee does not cure the default within such time period, then all rights of Lessee hereunder shall be temporarily suspended for Twenty (20)days, during which time l such default must be cured.
+If such default is not cured within said 20-days period, all of Lessee’s rights hereunder shall forthwith terminate and Lessee shall remove all of its personalty from the Premises and clean up any trash, waste and debris and leave the Premises in a clean, well-ordered condition.
+Each day Premises are not clean and well-ordered after said 20-day period shall require payment of the daily lease rate ($800.00/ 30 days, or $26.67 per day) therefor.
+LESSOR shall have such further rights and remedies available to it at law or in equity, including without limitation damages sustained by LESSOR as a result of Lessee's default.

 7,2.
-Default by Owner.
-In the event Owner defaults in the performance of any of its material obligations set forth in this Lease, including without limitation if any of Owner's representations or warranties prove to be false, Lessee shall notify Owner in writing by registered mail, and Owner shall have 30 calendar days following written notice from Lessee within which to cure such default or problems arising out of any misrepresentation.
-In the event Owner does not cure the default or remedy such problem within such time period, then in such event Owner shall be in default and Lessee shall be entitled to all rights and remedies available to it at law or in equity, including without limitation damages sustained by Lessee as a result of Owner's default or misrepresentation.
+Default by LESSOR.
+In the event LESSOR defaults in the performance of any of its material obligations set forth in this Lease, including without limitation if any of LESSOR's representations or warranties prove to be false, Lessee shall notify LESSOR in writing by registered mail, and LESSOR shall have 30 calendar days following written notice from Lessee within which to cure such default or problems arising out of any misrepresentation.
+In the event LESSOR does not cure the default or remedy such problem within such time period, then in such event LESSOR shall be in default and Lessee shall be entitled to all rights and remedies available to it at law or in equity, including without limitation damages sustained by Lessee as a result of LESSOR's default or misrepresentation.